Ouranosinc/Magpie/docs/authentication.rst

 The following diagrams describe in detail the request flows that are involved when `Magpie` instances operate in a network.

-In all the following diagrams, Nodes A and B are assumed to be `Magpie` instances that are part of a linked network.
+In all the following diagrams, `Nodes A` and `B` are assumed to be `Magpie` instances that are part of a linked network.
-The Client is a person who has an account on one or both of the `Magpie` instances in the network.
-If a diagram shows the Client making a request directly to one of the Nodes, it is assumed that the Client is authenticated on that Node and authorized to make the request.
+The `Client` is a person who has an account on one or both of the `Magpie` instances in the network.
+If a diagram shows the `Client` making a request directly to one of the Nodes, it is assumed that the `Client` is authenticated on that :term:`Network Node` and authorized to make the request.

 Client Request Flow
 ^^^^^^^^^^^^^^^^^^^

 Whenever two Magpie instances in a network send any request between each other they will use the following request flow.
-Each request will be sent with a JSON Web Token (JWT) that is signed with the sender's private key, the receiver can then verify that the token came from the sender using the sender's public key.
+Each request will be sent with a :term:`JSON Web Token` (JWT) that is signed with the sender's private key, the receiver can then verify that the token came from the sender using the sender's public key.

 Each instance has stored a ``jwks_url`` for every other instance in the network.
 This is where each instance's public key can be found.
 Note that ``jwks_url`` is not provided as part of the request.